 Our board of directors has overall oversight responsibility for our risk management, and delegates cybersecurity risk management oversight to the Security and Privacy Committee, which is chaired by the Chief Technology Officer and comprises several key management members.
-The Security and Privacy Committee is responsible for monitoring the implementation of our risk management policies across our company, ensuring that our company has processes in place designed to identify and evaluate cybersecurity risks to which the company is exposed and implement processes and programs to manage cybersecurity risks and mitigate cybersecurity risks on an ongoing basis, establishing processes to ensure that such potential cybersecurity risk exposures are monitored, putting in place appropriate mitigation measures and maintaining cybersecurity programs.
+The Security and Privacy Committee is responsible for monitoring the implementation of our risk management policies across our company, ensuring that our company has processes in place designed to identify and evaluate cybersecurity risks to which the company is exposed and implement processes and programs to manage cybersecurity risks and mitigate cybersecurity incidents.
+The Security and Privacy Committee is also responsible for identifying, considering and assessing material cybersecurity risks on an ongoing basis, establishing processes to ensure that such potential cybersecurity risk exposures are monitored, putting in place appropriate mitigation measures and maintaining cybersecurity programs.
 Our cybersecurity programs are under the direction of the Security and Privacy Committee, which receives reports from our cybersecurity team and monitors the prevention, detection, mitigation, and remediation of cybersecurity incidents.
 Our Chief Technology Officer and dedicated personnel are certified and experienced information systems security professionals and information security managers with years of experience.
 The Security and Privacy Committee regularly updates the board of directors on the company's cybersecurity programs, material cybersecurity risks and mitigation strategies and provide cybersecurity reports annually that cover, among other topics, third-party assessments of the company's cybersecurity programs, developments in cybersecurity and updates to the company's cybersecurity programs and mitigation strategies.